Frequently Asked Questions About A TASTE OF JUDAISM™

 Instructor honorarium - $300

-Some congregations set up a temporary, dedicated phone number for the person who will be handling the intake calls so that callers can hear "Taste of Judaism" when they call ($20-30)
+Some congregations set up a temporary, dedicated phone number for the person who will be handling the intake calls so that callers can hear "A TASTE OF JUDAISM" when they call ($20-30)

 Food and beverage - Coffee/tea, small snack (this is a great way to involve volunteers)